EdiSalazar/DWA-a102/README.md

 Important!!!

-All the relevant method to apply the water balance can be found in the file dwa_a102.py The additional python files contain functions that are required by dwa_a102.py.
+All the relevant methods to apply the water balance can be found in the file dwa_a102.py The additional python files contain functions that are required by dwa_a102.py.